 On 16 March 2016, Oliver, Wyman Limited was contracted by CBTT and the Company to find an appropriate buyer for the Company's traditional insurance contracts portfolio.
 Bids were received, analysed and a preferred bidder was selected in 2018.
 On 30 September 2019 the Company entered into a Sale and Purchase Agreement ("SPA") with Sagicor Life Inc. for the sale of the Company's Traditional Insurance Portfolio subject to the Regulator's approval of the Scheme of Transfer.
 Further to this Agreement an Application for Leave to make a claim for Judicial Review of the SPA was filed against the Central bank of Trinidad & Tobago.
 On 6 April 2020 CBTT was served with an Order of the Court whereby an Interim Injunction was made prohibiting CBTT from taking any steps to provide regulatory approval or to otherwise progress or finalise the transfer of the Company's portfolio to Sagicor Life Inc. CBTT filed a Notice of Appeal on 4 May 2020 together with an application for the appeal to be expedited and for a stay of execution of the Order dated 6 April 2020.
-On 17 February 2021 the Court of Appeal's judgement was not in CBTT's favour and the decision was made to appeal the judgment.
+On 17 February 2021 the Court of Appeal's judgement was not in CBTT's favour and CBTT submitted an application for leave to appeal the matter in the Privy Council, which was approved.
 Pending this determination progress on the SPA has ceased.